 Ligament hypertrophy is not inherent to the aging processes, but is a common result.
 Ligament inflammation can contribute to various types of stenotic changes throughout the spine, but is usually a factor in cases of lumbar stenosis.

-Degenerative Spinal Stenosis Escalation
+Spinal Degeneration Escalation

 Being that aging and degeneration are continuous, some patients might expect to suffer an escalation of whatever types of stenosis currently affect them.
 Wear and tear will accumulate in degenerated areas of the spine, often worsening the degree of stenosis and further increasing the likelihood of neurological effects.